BestSens/gd32-cmake-example/README.md

 * As each example may add a different configuration file to the libraries every target needs to be built for each example
 * Linking and include directories are odd because of the above
 * Amount of targets get enormous because of the above, thus generating take long
-* There are errors because of too long paths
+* There may be errors because of too long paths
 * Definitions should be local to targets not global
 * Board should be selectable with variables instead of building everything for the gd32f450z-eval excluding the ones specifically for the gd32f450i-eval